naturalis/barcode-constrained-phylogeny/README.md

 exemplar taxa from the subtrees.
 Here too, the OpenTOL is a source of phylogenetic constraint.

-In this repository this concept is developed for both animal species and plant species.
+In this repository this concept is developed for the COI-5P marker, but the aim is to achieve equivalent functionality for plant barcoding markers (matK, rbcL) and for some part of the ITS region.

 ## Installation